- Useful, storage-laden bed

 The 2020 Honda Ridgeline is one of the few pickups that has comprehensive crash test scores, and with active safety features now standard, it’s safer than ever.
 We give it 9 out of 10 here.

-For 2020, Honda has equipped all Ridgeline models with its Sensing suite of safety tech, including automatic emergency braking, active lane control, adaptive cruise control, and blind-spot monitors.
+For 2020, Honda has equipped all Ridgeline models with its suite of safety tech, including automatic emergency braking, active lane control, adaptive cruise control, and blind-spot monitors.
 That makes it a much better deal than in years past, and improves our score over last year.
 Outward vision is fine, too.

 2020 Honda Ridgeline